Advanced Dungeons & Dragons (Community): Plot

 Neil (Charley Koontz) is depressed after being bullied; most of his peers derisively call him "Fat Neil".
-Since Neil enjoys Dungeons & Dragons, Jeff (Joel McHale) feigns interest in it and organizes a game with the study group.
+Since Neil enjoys Dungeons & Dragons, Jeff (Joel McHale) feigns interest in it and organizes a game session with the study group.
 Pierce (Chevy Chase) is not invited, as the others worry he would offend Neil.
 Abed (Danny Pudi) serves as dungeon master and explains that the goal is to defeat Draconis, a dragon.
 He provides pre-made characters for the study group while Neil plays as his own character, Duquesne.
 The group is inexperienced and struggles initially, but Duquesne easily defeats several goblins with his sword, impressing the others.

 Pierce arrives, angry he was not invited.
 He demands to join, so Abed creates a new character, "Pierce Hawthorne".
 While the others ignore "Pierce Hawthorne" in the game, Neil has Duquesne provide "Pierce Hawthorne" a cloak.
 Pierce responds by stealing Duquesne's sword, killing Chang's (Ken Jeong) character, and fleeing.
 Jeff takes Pierce outside to explain the situation, but Pierce refuses to listen.
 Since they are now working against each other, Abed takes Pierce to a supply closet to play separated from the group.
 From there, Pierce obtains a copy of the adventure the group is playing and discovers an amulet to control Draconis.

 The group, now intent on chasing "Pierce Hawthorne" despite Neil's reluctance, travels to a nearby town to acquire pegasi.
 Abed returns with Pierce.
 As the adventurers fly over a forest clearing, they are able to retrieve Duquesne's sword, but "Pierce Hawthorne" arrives and uses Draconis's powers to freeze time.
 Pierce has his character transform Duquesne's appearance to resemble Neil.
 When Jeff protests, Pierce reveals that Jeff coined the name "Fat Neil" in the first place.
 The group admonishes Jeff while Pierce savors his triumph.

 Despite being frozen, Neil uses his turn to show pity for Pierce.
 The rest of the group follows suit.
 Infuriated by the inactivity, Pierce unfreezes time.
 This gives Neil an action, which he uses to destroy "Pierce Hawthorne's" amulet with Duquesne's sword.
 Without the controlling amulet, Draconis eats "Pierce Hawthorne" and thanks the adventurers by giving them his hoard of treasure.
 As the rest of the group celebrates and departs, a happier Neil tells Pierce that he enjoyed the game and hopes they can play again.
 Pierce is left alone in the study room, having learned nothing from the game.